 Professional Development / Leadership Programs

-Eno’s Transit Mid-Manager Seminar, an integral element of Eno’s leadership training program, is an intensive, weeklong course that provides mid-managers in the transit industry with the leadership and management skills needed to succeed.
-It is designed for mid-level managers at public and private transit operating companies, private sector partners, and federal and state transportation agencies.
-It provides the tools for mid-managers to act as a bridge between senior leadership and public facing employees as well as to advance to more senior positions.
+Eno’s Transportation Mid-Manager Seminar, an integral element of Eno’s leadership training program, is an intensive, weeklong course that provides mid-managers in the transportation industry with the leadership and management skills needed to succeed.
+It is designed for mid-level managers at transit properties, FTA, and public and private sector transportation agencies.
+This program provides the tools for mid-managers to act as a bridge between senior leadership and public facing employees, as well as to advance in their careers to senior positions.

 Students in the course will hear from seasoned instructors as well as key industry leaders.
 Students also benefit from a close association with the American Public Transportation Association and frequently continue on to Eno’s Transit Senior Executive Program for senior leaders.